Reinforcement Learning Methods for the Stochastic Optimal Control of an Industrial Power-to-Heat System: Mathematical Modeling of the Industrial P2H System

 \subsection{State and Control Variables}

-\myparagraph{State Variables} For the formulation of the stochastic optimal control problem, the following three variables describe the state of the control system at time $t \in [0,T]$:\\[0.5ex] \\[0.5ex] These state variables can be divided into endogenous and exogenous quantities.
-Here, $R$ is the only \textit{endogenous} variable that is subject to the control actions, while $W$ and $S$ are exogenous variables and determined outside the model.
-The storage temperature $R$ changes during charging or discharging operation and is directly related to the inlet and outlet temperatures of the HTHX, which form the control variables and are introduced below.
-The dynamics of $R$ is described in Subsection \ref{sec:EndogState}.
+\myparagraph{State Variables} For the formulation of the stochastic optimal control problem, the following three variables describe the state of the control system at time $t \in [0,\Hor]$:\\[0.5ex] \\[0.5ex] These state variables can be divided into endogenous and exogenous quantities.
+Here, $R$ is the only \textit{endogenous} variable that is subject to the control action, while $W$ and $S$ are exogenous variables and determined outside the model.
+The storage temperature $R$ changes during charging or discharging operation and is directly related to the associated heat flow rate, which form the control variable introduced below.

 The \textit{exogenous} states, on the other hand, are stochastic variables, as the wind speed and the electricity price are subject to a certain degree of uncertainty, meaning that future values are not known exactly in advance and are afflicted with considerable forecasting errors.
-They must therefore be modeled as stochastic processes.
-More details follow in Subsection \ref{sec:ExogState}.
+They must therefore be modeled as stochastic processes, where the detailed description is deferred to Subsection \ref{sec:StateDynamics}.